 The Globe's series ignited an internal Boston Police investigation, and Acerra and Robinson were stripped of their badges.
 Soon federal prosecutors came in and were joined by the IRS, and secret grand jury proceedings got underway.
-Local drug dealers and illegal immigrants found themselves in the unusual position of escaping punishment for their crimes in exchange for testifying against the criminal detectives.
+Local drug dealers and illegal immigrants found themselves in the unusual position of escaping punishment for their crimes in exchange for giving evidence against the criminal detectives.

 The feds learned that the corrupt scheme had netted the corrupt cops hundreds of thousands of dollars and had gone on for over a decade -- before, during, and after the Mulligan murder and trials.

 After eighteen months of probing, in March 1997, Assistant U.S. Attorney Ted Merritt indicted Acerra and Robinson on over 40 counts of perjury and armed robbery.
 (Brazil was granted immunity from prosecution in exchange for informing on his colleagues.)
 Acerra and Robinson at first vigorously denied all charges, but a year later pleaded guilty in return for reduced (3-year) federal sentences and $100,000 fines as restitution to their victims, some of whom were innocent civilians.
-Brazil subsequently resigned from the force.
+Brazil subsequently resigned from the force

 After the convictions, several cases involving the corrupt detectives began to fall apart.
 In one instance, Detective John Brazil was accused by the defendant in a murder case of falsifying a police report to ensure his conviction.